sverweij/dependency-cruiser/doc/faq.md

     - add a key to the to the `TYPE2REPORTER` object with that module as value
 - In `bin/dependency-cruise`
     - add it to the documentation of the -T option
-- In `test/report` add unit tests that proves your reporter does what it intends.
+- In `test/report` add unit tests that prove your reporter does what it intends.